- New To BattleTech?

 There was also a general attempt to compile information that, while in the rules, was not always placed to its best effect.
 The best example I can think of is the End Phase: that nebulous zone of gameplay in which a bunch of random things happen.
 In TW, there’s lots of mentions of the End Phase scattered throughout the book.
 But no rulebook has ever had a list of exactly what happens then.
 Worse is that some End Phase actions are mandatory, while others are merely optional, and with the optional ones, it’s annoying to remember later in the turn that you wanted to do that action but the time for it has already passed.
 So the Manual adds an End Phase checklist.

 Another good example of this is the immobile status.
-BattleTech has a bunch of times where things have 0 MP but aren’t immobile.
+BattleTech has a bunch of times where things have 0 MP but aren’t formally immobile.
 Keeping track of what’s actually immobile vs. not can be rather annoying, and TW doesn’t do that, so the Manual lists this all for you (both in movement and in combat, each of which is a logical location to check):

 Then there’s presentation of information.
 There’s lots of occasions in the rules where an activity has a lot of modifiers or a list of conditionals to go with it.
 Whenever this was the case, the mods were separated out from the main text, instead of just burying them in a paragraph.
 That way the essential information, especially key numbers, leaps out at you.

 Similarly, skidding is clearly a movement rule.
 However, it only applies in urban environments, and then the bulk of it only really applies if you fail your skidding check.
 If you do though, you then need literally three and a half pages of content to resolve the result.
 In TW that sits like a brick in the Movement chapter (where it takes up five pages).
 For the Manual, instead there’s a brief mention in Movement that tells you that skidding exists, and even how to resolve a skid check, so that you don’t necessarily have to start page flipping.
 It’s only if you fail that check that you need to run off to the Urban Combat chapter, where all the skidding failure rules are now.
-I’d say 95% of the time the result is much more useful to the reader that’s just trying to find basic, everyday movement or other rules.
+I’d say 95% of the time the overall result is much more useful to the reader that’s just trying to find basic, everyday movement or combat rules.

 The most important change in this regard is how Weapons and Equipment are handled.
 In TW, these rules were in the middle of the Combat chapter.
 Further, a lot of the rules information for weapons in TW is only found on the Weapons and Equipment tables at the back, in footnotes.

 For the Manual, we instead have a dedicated Weapons and Equipment chapter.
 It has everything found in Total Warfare that is relevant to ’Mech-only combat.
 It also features the vast majority of the relevant weapons and equipment from Tactical Operations.
-All the game rules info you need are in this chapter, leaving the summary tables to contain only the raw stats for each weapon.
+All the game rules you need are in this chapter, leaving the summary tables to contain only the raw stats for each weapon.
 There’s even tonnage and critical space info, previously only in the TechManual.

 Now that we had our chapters, we made sure that they received a thorough review by outside eyes.
 For this we went to the people who have more BattleTech experience than almost anyone else: the Catalyst Demo Agents.
 Spearheaded by Mary Kaempen, lead BattleTech Demo Agent, the team pointed out all the spots that they’ve had issues with over the years running battles and teaching the game to others.
 The book is immensely better for their feedback.